SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 the effects entirely.
 The opponent’s action is then wasted, and play continues.
 This beneﬁt may not be used to cancel an action that is not directed at least partially at the lucky character. second chance: Using this beneﬁt allows the character to attempt any action she has just tried again, from the very beginning.
-Relying on this beneﬁt, however, may not be used to negate “bad choices” -- the action performed must be performed again -- nor does it allow the character to “get back” Fate Points, Character Points, or cards (if used) spent on the original action.
+Relying on this beneﬁt, however, may not be used to negate "bad choices" -- the action performed must be performed again -- nor does it allow the character to "get back" Fate Points, Character Points, or cards (if used) spent on the original action.
 The character merely gets another chance, immediately following the ﬁrst attempt, to perform the action again.
 All effects from the ﬁrst attempt are negated.

 > Luck Notes